k4lki01/tru-palcrack/README.md

 - Move SDK folder and SDK.hpp into SDKLibrary solution folder
 - Attempt to compile, fix all errors by changing class and member names ( redifition errors )
 - Update APalPlayerCharacter::Tick offset by searching for the aob in cheat engine
-- compile Palworld-Netcrack and execute the launcher in the bin folder
+- compile tru-palcrack and execute the launcher in the bin folder

 <Details>
   <Summary>AOBS</Summary>